 Certain weekly trends revolve around this before-and-after concept.
 Take the hashtag #transformationtuesday, for example.
 Every Tuesday, Instagram users share their transformation posts – no matter the subject — using the same hashtag.

 This type of post lends itself perfectly to carousels.
 To make it work, you need only two images in the carousel (though you can of course use more, if relevant).
-Simply share a photo of before your project, followed by the completed after pic.
+Simply share a photo of before your project, followed by the completed after pic for your Instagram carousel post.
 Here’s an example from Nooshins Hairgoals:

 Before-and-after carousels can work for all types of businesses.
 Just use an example where your product or service has contributed to the change.